aniljaangra/react-news-app/README.md

 once complete , open `http://localhost:8080` in browser

-for running test cases , simply do `yarn test` (Test cases still pending)
+for running test cases , simply do `yarn test`